6 feet

 A Standard Bathtub

-Standard rectangular bathtubs in American homes measure 60 inches (5 feet) in length, but luxury soaking tubs and some custom models extend to 72 inches (6 feet) to accommodate taller individuals and provide a more immersive bathing experience.
+Standard rectangular bathtubs in most American homes are typically 60 inches long, or five feet.
+However, luxury soaking tubs and custom-built models often extend to 72 inches, reaching a full six feet.
+This added length is designed for taller users and creates a deeper, more immersive bathing experience.

 13. A Grand Piano Keyboard